 Annually For the purposes of this permit, annually is defined as a frequency of once every 12 months beginning on July 1 st .
-ARAP Aquatic Resource Alteration PermitPersons who wish to make an alteration to a stream, river, lake or wetland must first obtain a water quality permit.
-Physical alterations to properties of waters of the state require an ARAP or a \$401 Water Quality Certification (\$401 certification).
-Examples of stream alterations that require a permit from the Division include: BMP Best Management Practices ("BMPs") means schedules of activities, prohibitions of practices, maintenance procedures and other management practices to prevent or reduce the discharge of pollutants to waters of the state.
+ARAP Aquatic Resource Alteration Permit Persons who wish to make an alteration to a stream, river, lake or wetland must first obtain a water quality permit.
+Physical alterations to properties of waters of the state require an ARAP or a §401 Water Quality Certification (§401 certification).
+Examples of stream alterations that require a permit from the Division include: • Dredging, excavation, channel widening, or straightening • Bank sloping; stabilization • Channel relocation • Water diversions or withdrawals • Dams, weirs, dikes, levees or other similar structures • Flooding, excavating, draining and/or filling a wetland • Road and utility crossings • Structural fill General ARAPs are developed and maintained by the Division to provide a streamlined, expedited means of authorizing projects that singularly or cumulatively propose minor impacts to water resources. ВМР Best Management Practices ("BMPs") means schedules of activities, prohibitions of practices, maintenance procedures and other management practices to prevent or reduce the discharge of pollutants to waters of the state.
 BMPs also include treatment requirements, operating procedures; and practices to control plant site runoff, spillage, leaks, sludge or waste disposal, or drainage from raw material storage.
 BMPs include source control practices (non-structural BMPs) and engineered structures designed to treat runoff.
 Structural BMPs are facilities that help prevent pollutants in stormwater runoff from leaving the site.